US banks are well positioned to weather a severe economic downturn. (Source: VnEconomy) |

 But all 23 banks would maintain capital ratios above the minimum requirement during the hypothetical recession, despite experiencing total expected losses of more than half a trillion dollars.

-The Fed's stress test was created after the 2008 financial crisis to ensure that banks can withstand potential shocks.
+The Fed's stress test was created after the 2008 financial crisis with the aim of ensuring that banks can withstand potential storms.

-This year, the test focused on the economic crisis situation, amid widespread turmoil in the financial sector in the US and Europe at the beginning of the year, caused by the collapse of local lenders in California and Silicon Valley Bank (SVB).
+This year, the test focused on the economic crisis situation, in the context of widespread turmoil in the financial industry in the US and Europe at the beginning of the year, caused by the collapse of the local lender California State Bank and Silicon Valley Bank (SVB).

 Source